Structured prior distributions for the covariance matrix in latent factor models: Introduction

-Factor models originally found widespread use in psychology and other social sciences \citep[][]{EM17}, where a primary motivation was the prospect of domain insight through interpretation of the latent factors.
-Since their introduction, factor models have been extended in a variety of directions, for example, by allowing sparsity in the matrix of factor loadings for high dimensional problems \citep[][]{CFHP14} or by modelling the temporal evolution of variances in stochastic volatility models \citep[][]{LC07} or the latent factors in dynamic factor models \citep[][]{SP08}.
+Factor models originally found widespread use in psychology and other social sciences \citep[e.g.][]{Gol90}, where a primary motivation was the prospect of domain insight through interpretation of the latent factors.
+Since their introduction, factor models have been extended in a variety of directions, for example, by allowing sparsity in the matrix of factor loadings for high-dimensional problems \citep[][]{CFHP14} or by modelling the temporal evolution of variances in stochastic volatility models \citep[][]{LC07} or the latent factors in dynamic factor models \citep[][]{SP08}.
 Accordingly, the use of factor models and their extensions has spread into a diverse array of other fields, such as finance \citep[][]{AW00} and genetics \citep[][]{CCL08}.

 In many of these application areas, the modeller is likely to hold prior beliefs about the nature of the dependence between variables.
-For example, when the observation vector represents longitudinal data, or observations at a collection of spatial locations, it would be reasonable to expect stronger associations between measurements that are closer together in time or space.
-Despite this, much of the focus of recent work on prior specification for factor models has been limited to addressing the problem of order dependence \citep[][]{LD16,CLS18}.
-Exceptions include the dynamic spatial models of \citet{LSG08} and \citet{LGS11} and the structured increasing shrinkage process prior of \citet{SCD22}.
-In the former case, spatial correlation functions are used in Gaussian process priors for the columns of an unconstrained factor loadings matrix.
-In the latter case, each factor loading in an infinite factorization model is assigned a spike-and-slab prior where variable-specific covariates are incorporated in the spike probabilities.
-However, each framework only handles a narrow class of problems and the prior structure is developed in terms of the factor loadings whose interpretation is unclear \textit{a priori}.
+For example, when the observation vector represents repeated measures data, or observations at a collection of spatial locations, it would be reasonable to expect stronger associations between measurements that are closer together in time or space.
+Indeed, such ideas underpin the class of functional factor models which are tailored to variables that might be better represented as functions over a continuous domain, rather than vector-valued random quantities.
+Some functional factor models, and their dynamic extensions, have functional factors \citep[e.g.][]{CVPSK15,TFDB19} while others have functional factor loadings.
+In the latter case, if we regard the $p$ observations on unit $i$ as measurements on a function over a continuous domain, say $\tau \in \mathbb{R}$, then we replace~\eqref{eq:main} with

+for $j=1,\ldots,p$.
+The key idea is then to treat the factor loading curves $\lambda_m(\tau)$ as smooth unknown functions of $\tau$.
+This can be achieved by regarding $f_i(\tau_j) = \sum \lambda_m(\tau_j) \eta_{im}$ as a linear combination of (orthogonal) basis functions, often modelled using splines, which then implies a particular covariance function for $f_i(\tau)$.
+Although some of the research in this direction uses a Bayesian approach to inference \citep[][]{KMR17,KC22}, the frequentist treatment of the problem is more common, particularly in financial applications to forecasting yield curves \citep[][]{HSH12,JKV14}.
+An alternative approach in models with functional factor loadings is to assume each $\lambda_m(\tau)$ to be a realisation of a stochastic process, for instance, a Gaussian process with a chosen covariance function; see, for example, the dynamic spatial model of \citet{LSG08}.